mugrea/Data_Science-Machine_Learning/README.md

 # Machine Learning Goal.
 Our machine learning goal for this project is to build a predictive model that can accurately identify individuals with heart disease using the provided dataset

+# Data Processing.
+We checked the data types and confirmed that all variables were floats.
+We then checked for missing values but found none.
+Duplicate records were identified and subsequently dropped.
+In addition, we performed Exploratory Data Analysis (EDA) using both univariate and multivariate approaches to better understand the distributions and relationships among the variables.

+# Data Modelling.